StructLens: A Structural Lens for Language Models via Maximum Spanning Trees: Background and Related Work

-\paragraph{Structures in language.} In the study of language, researchers have assumed that language possesses structures, conceived as either static, e.g., generative grammar \citep{chomsky1962ss}, or dynamic, e.g., usage-based grammar \citep{TOMASELLO2005, bybee2006}.
-Traditional generative grammar, i.e., transformational grammar, assumes formal rules, while usage-based approaches hypothesize that instances of use influence language representations, allowing their gradience and gradual change of language.
+\paragraph{Structures in language.} In the study of language, researchers have assumed that language possesses structures, conceived as either static, e.g., generative grammar \citep{chomsky1962ss}, or dynamic, e.g., usage-based theory \citep{TOMASELLO2005, bybee2006}.
+Traditional generative grammar, i.e., transformational grammar, assumes formal rules, while usage-based approaches hypothesize that instances of use influence language representations, allowing their gradient and gradual change of language.

-\paragraph{Residual stream in Transformer.} Transformer~\citep{vaswaniAttentionAllYou2017} updates internal representations gradually by utilizing residual connections.
+\paragraph{Residual stream.} Transformer~\citep{vaswaniAttentionAllYou2017} updates internal representations gradually by utilizing residual connections.
 This work assumes a variant of Transformer with pre-layer normalization architecture~\citep{xiong-etal-onlayer}, which forms a \emph{residual stream}~\citep{mathematicalframework}.
 Formally, given the input features of length $n$, let $d$ be a hidden dimension and $f_\theta^{(\ell)}(\cdot): \R^{n \times d} \rightarrow \R^{n \times d}$ be an $\ell$-th layer's transformer block that comprises Multi-Head Attention and Multi-Layer Perceptron blocks.
-The hidden state of the input immediately after $f_\theta^{(\ell)}$ is referred to as the residual stream $\mH^{(\ell)} \in \R^{n \times d}$, defined as follows:
+The hidden state of the input at the $\ell$-th layer is referred to as the residual stream $\mH^{(\ell)} \in \R^{n \times d}$, defined as follows:

 Residual stream in LMs has provided insights into both interpretability work~\citep{kamigaito2025diversitytransformerlayersaspect} and layer pruning methods~\citep{yang-etal-2024-laco, men-etal-2025-shortgpt}.